1630 — The North American fur trade leads to the birth of a new people — the Métis.

 2006 — Hollywood celebrities are photographed in the company’s footwear, creating demand worldwide.

-Today — Manitobah becomes Canada’s fastest-growing footwear brand, and continues to partner with Aboriginal artisans and organizations.
+Today — Manitobah becomes Canada’s fastest-growing footwear brand, and continues to partner with Indigenous artisans and organizations.

 At Manitobah, we use high-quality materials and talented artisans to create the best mukluks and moccasins in the world.
 It takes a lot of time and effort to produce Manitobah footwear and we take great pride in the comfort, function and beauty we create.

-We also take pride in being Canadian, which is why we continue to produce 20 per cent of our footwear at our Aboriginal-owned production facility in Winnipeg, Manitoba.
+We also take pride in being Canadian, which is why we continue to produce 20 per cent of our footwear at our Indigenous-owned production facility in Winnipeg, Manitoba.

 Manitobah is a true Canadian success story.
 At a time where Canadian manufacturing expertise is on the decline, we are expanding our Canadian production.
 We are also growing our partnerships with ethical manufacturing partners overseas to ensure there is no limit to the growth of the brand and the impact we can make in our community.
 This dual production model also offers more choice for consumers.

-As an Aboriginal Canadian, AUTHENTIC to me means being engaged in and contributing to my community.
+As an Indigenous Canadian, AUTHENTIC to me means being engaged in and contributing to my community.
 It also means respecting our history while creating positive change for the future.
-And the best way for me to bring about that change for Aboriginal Canadians is to get as many people wearing Manitobah Mukluks as possible.
+And the best way for me to bring about that change for Indigenous Canadians is to get as many people wearing Manitobah Mukluks as possible.

 Our Walk With Us program is also making a difference by allowing our customers to share in our vision and direct a portion of their sale to the Manitobah program of their choice.
 It’s simple.
 For every pair of Manitobah Mukluks sold, we make a bigger impact in our community.